 Hester "Esther" (Gaumer) Shirer was born on Dec.
-5, 1807 in Southampton Township, Somerset County, the daughter of Daniel and Hannah (Baughman) Gaumer Sr. At the age of two, she accompanied her family in their relocation to Ohio.
+5, 1807 in Southampton Township, Somerset County, PA, the daughter of Daniel and Hannah (Baughman) Gaumer Sr. At the age of two, in 1809, she accompanied her family in their relocation to Ohio, settling in Muskingum County, and remaining there for good.

-In about 1833, Valentine and other local men constructed a saw mill on the north fork of Symmes Creek.
+Valentine was a longtime farmer.
+In about 1833, he and other local men constructed a saw mill on the north fork of Symmes Creek.
 This is recorded in a Jan.
 6, 1946 article in the Zanesville Signal newspaper.

 Valentine is named in a section of T.F.
 Williams' 1882 book The Household Guide and Instructor, with Biographies: History of Guernsey County, Ohio.
 The text says that he and Esther "remained on the old homestead until his death."